 -Man Boobs.
 Yes, that's right, cirrhosis can make you develop gynecomastia (excessive growth of male breasts).
 And they're not going to be pretty man boobs either.
 Think: National Geographic.

--Never wanting to take your shirt off... which means, basically, having NO sex life... and even if you can still get your groove on, you'll probably have THIS THING (see pic below) in the way.
+-Never wanting to take your shirt off...
+I suppose it doesn't matter much since you'll already be at the point where you have NO sex life... but even if you can somehow manage to get your groove on, you'll probably have THIS THING (see pic below) in the way.

 -An Umbilical Hernia (a belly button the size of an orange).
 Yeah, not exactly something that's going to make you want to get naked ...unless you're married to someone who's got a thing for threesomes.
 An umbilical hernia is not just a little unpleasant to look at... it can also be life threatening.
 If you develop one, it means your intestines are spilling out of your belly button hole, and they can become "strangulated" which means your circulation can be cut off, you can develop gangrene, and you can DIE.